-Literary and cultural resources & information.
-Includes myths, legends, tales, and more..
+This guide provide literary and cultural resources that include myths, legends, folklore, tales, and more...

 The sixty "heiau" photographed and described in this text are all located on on O'ahu, the island that has experienced by far the most development over the last 200 years.
 The images provide a compelling argument for the preservation of Hawaiian sacred places.

 The Cry of the Huna invokes the author's personal history as he recounts the decline of his people's spiritual tradition as a result of colonization.
 The breakdown of the Hawaiians' ties with their sacred land led them to forget not only the teachings of their ancestors, but also the chain of na aumakua they form, which connects this people to both the earth and the realm of the gods...

 A History of the Pacific Islands traces the human history of nearly one-third of the globe over a fifty-thousand year span.
 This is history on a grand scale, taking the islands of Melanesia, Micronesia and Polynesia from prehistoric culture to the present day through a skilful interpretation of scholarship in the field.

 Substantive and provocative, this book makes a major contribution to the literature of precontact Hawaii and illuminates Hawaii’s importance in the global theory and literature about divine kingship, archaic states, and sociopolitical evolution.

 Tracing the origins of the Hawaiians and other Polynesians back to the shores of the South China Sea, archaeologist Patrick Vinton Kirch follows their voyages of discovery across the Pacific in this fascinating history of Hawaiian culture from about one thousand years ago.